-The primary objective of the North Carolina Drinking Water Revolving Loan and Grant Program is to provide grants and low cost loans to qualified applicants for municipal water facilities in order to encourage and assist these entities to meet their responsibilities to their citizens to maintain a clean and healthful environment and an abundant supply of pure water, and further to provide an adequate base for economic growth.
+The primary objective of the North Carolina Revolving Loan and Grant Program is to provide grants and low cost loans to qualified applicants for municipal water facilities and Local government units for capital facilities as allowed by G.S.
+159G in order to encourage and assist these entities to meet their responsibilities to their citizens to maintain a clean and healthful environment, an abundant supply of pure water, and further provide an adequate base for economic growth.